bcss/RentACar-Contract/docs/USER_GUIDE.md

 ### Understanding the Privacy Policy

-The Privacy Policy is your guide to understanding how RCCMS protects your personal information.
+The Privacy Policy is your guide to understanding how KarāraOS protects your personal information.

 #### What the Privacy Policy Covers